mayakraft/Geodesic/readme.md

 # geodesic geometry

-R. Buckminster Fuller method 1 spheres and domes from icosahedra, octahedra, and tetrahedra
+R. Buckminster Fuller method 1 spheres and domes from icosahedra or octahedra

 # properties